 - Limited to email notifications (no webhook, Slack, or API output)

-- No element-specific extraction (tracks the main price only, may miss coupon overlays or alternate seller prices)
+- Tracks the main price only, so coupon overlays and alternate seller prices are missed

 - Data stays in their system (no export to your database)